STB3/vitotronic_interface/README.md

 4. Flash the precomiled binary from the releases directory.

 ### Notes on compiling
-If you compile the software on your own, please use ESP8266 libary between [v2.4.1](https://github.com/esp8266/Arduino/releases/tag/2.4.1) and [v2.5.0](https://github.com/esp8266/Arduino/releases/tag/2.5.0).
+~~If you compile the software on your own, please use ESP8266 libary between [v2.4.1](https://github.com/esp8266/Arduino/releases/tag/2.4.1) and [v2.5.0](https://github.com/esp8266/Arduino/releases/tag/2.5.0).
-With library versions >v2.5.0 the ESP8266 will get into boot loop and does not create an access point.
-Tested Arduino IDE versions: v1.8.8 and v1.8.11.
+With library versions >v2.5.0 the ESP8266 will get into boot loop and does not create an access point.~~ Tested Arduino IDE versions: v1.8.8 / v1.8.11 and v1.8.16.

 ### Notes on flashing
 ESP8266 ESP-01 modules use memory modules from different memory manufactureres.
 Therefore the programming speed might be significantly different.